Movatterモバイル変換

 Tom Vaughan-Lawlor (born 4 November 1977) is an Irish actor.
 He is best known in Ireland for his roles as Nigel 'Nidge' Delaney in theRTÉ One seriesLove/Hate (2010–2014), and is known internationally for his role asEbony Maw inAvengers: Infinity War and its sequelAvengers: Endgame.[1][2]

 Vaughan-Lawlor was born inDundrum, Dublin, Ireland.
-He attendedDe La Salle College, Churchtown, an all-male state secondary school in Dublin 14.
-He graduated fromTrinity College, Dublin, with a degree in Drama Studies and continued his studies at theRoyal Academy of Dramatic Art in London, England.[3][4]
+His father, also named Tom, was an actor,[3] and made a guest appearance onLove/Hate as a priest.[4]
+He attendedDe La Salle College, Churchtown, a Roman Catholic day secondary school for boys, now co-educational since 2023, in Dublin 14.
+He graduated fromTrinity College, Dublin, with a degree in Drama Studies and continued his studies at theRoyal Academy of Dramatic Art in London, England.[5][6]
+He was the first ever Irish actor to receive theLaurence Olivier Bursary, an award of £7,500 for the actor in the United Kingdom judged to have the greatest potential.[7]

 Career